November 7, 2025

 Some colleges may also allow additional letters from mentors, coaches, or employers.
 Always check each school’s “Recommenders and FERPA” section within your Common App dashboard to see what’s required.

-You can make the process easier for recommenders by sharing the College Letter of Recommendation Template — it ensures the letter follows a clear, professional structure.
+You can make the process easier for recommenders by sharing the academic reference letter — it ensures the letter follows a clear, professional structure.

 How to Apply to Colleges Through the Common App